-Departure tax: When you leave Costa Rica you will be required to pay a \$29 exit tax at the airport.
+Departure tax: When you leave Costa Rica you might be required to pay a \$29 exit tax at the airport.
+Many airlines are now including the tax in the ticket price, so check if your ticket includes the tax.
 Cash (dollars and colones) and credit cards are accepted forms of payment.
-Exit tax when leaving Costa Rica by land is approximately \$10.
+Exit tax when leaving Costa Rica by land is approximately \$29.